LeoBabakhanian/TicTacToeGUI/README.md

 # TicTacToe
-> The classic tic-tac-toe game with 4 unique themes.
+> The classic game of tic-tac-toe with 4 unique themes.
 Challenge the computer or your friend!

 ## Dependencies